 1. A Balanced Setup Creates a Consistent Bottom

 For a long fairway wood or hybrid shot, the fundamentals of setup are everything.
-Get your a stance slightly wider than your shoulders to create a stable base for the rotational power you'll need.
+Get your stance slightly wider than your shoulders to create a stable base for the rotational power you'll need.
 But stay athletic and relaxed, tension is the biggest destroyer of speed.

 2. The Body is The Engine

-3. Don’t Swing for the fences – Swing for the Middle
+3. Don’t Swing for the Fences – Swing for the Middle

 Final Thoughts